apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ## Session 7 (9 on classes)
 - when insatlling ElasticSearch using apt/rpm its bin file is located at ` /usr/share/elasticsearch/bin `

+- DataStream is a layer above index, so when we want to search in it, it is easier

 ### Beats
 - AuditBeat
 - FileBeat